peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 Presented rules, type theories

 - try to unify the files for raw/typed versions of alg exts, presented rules, TT’s (there’s no obvious dependency reason not to).

+Flat Type Theory maps:

+- explicitly develop the simple maps, give the easy functoriality lemmas with respect to them
+- refactor [map_over_from_family_map_over], [map_from_family_map] to go via simple maps
+- downstream, if [map_from_family_map] is immediately followed by a functoriality, change it to the simple functoriality.

 Miscellaneous: